ReturnHelper/return-request-api-docs/source/return_user_api.rst

    :widths: 15, 10, 10, 30

-   consolidateShippingOrderId, string_, YES, Unique id included in the response of :ref:`method-CreateConsolidateShippingOrder` returnInventoryIdList, List<integer_>, YES, Inventory id list to be added to the consolidate shipping order
+   consolidateShippingOrderId, string_, YES, Unique id included in the response of :ref:`method-CreateConsolidateShippingOrder` returnInventoryIdList, List<long_>, YES, Inventory id list to be added to the consolidate shipping order

 Sample: